What is Parent Company?

 Using Parent Company Filters

-To visualize this data more effectively, keep the parent company filter applied and navigate to the Dashboards section.
+To visualize activity at the corporate level, apply the Parent Company filter and navigate to the Dashboards section.
 In this example, the map is colored by Current Operator – Aliased, and the analytics are grouped by Current Operator – Aliased.
-This consistent categorization makes it easy to see where each company is operating and to identify geographic trends and organizational structure.
+This approach makes it easy to identify where each operator is active within the selected parent company while maintaining the individual operator detail.

 Watch: The Power of Parent Company Tracking